Ihor Kyzym

-Ihor Yuriyovych Kyzym (Ігор Юрійович Кизим, born 20 August 1961 in Kharkiv, Ukraine) is a Ukrainian diplomat.
+Ihor Yuriiovych Kyzym (Ігор Юрійович Кизим, born 20 August 1961) is a Ukrainian diplomat.
 Ambassador Extraordinary and Plenipotentiary of Ukraine.

 Education

-Ihor Kyzym graduated from Taras Shevchenko National University of Kyiv in 1987, master's Degree in International Relations.
+Ihor Kyzym graduated from Taras Shevchenko National University of Kyiv in 1987, with a master's Degree in International Relations.

 Career

 In 1987-1994, he was engaged in private law practice.

 In 1994-1995, he was a Researcher at the Ukrainian Center for International Security.

 In 1995-1996, he trained at the Department of Europe and America of the Ministry of Foreign Affairs of Ukraine.

 From 1996 to 2000 - First Secretary of the Embassy of Ukraine in France.

 From 2001 to 2003 - First Secretary of the Embassy of Ukraine in Nigeria.

 From 2004 to 2007 - Advisor to the Arms Control and Military-Technical Cooperation Department of the Ministry of Foreign Affairs of Ukraine.
 Member of the Ukrainian part of the Intergovernmental Ukrainian-Georgian Commission on Military and Technical Cooperation.

 From 2007 to 2011 - Advisor to the Embassy of Ukraine in Canada.